Machu Picchu 208 articles

 Is Machu Picchu suitable for people in a wheelchair?

 • Machu Picchu is suitable for people in wheelchairs.
-However, the help of other people is needed for the entrance and the tour.
+However, the help of other people is needed to enter and travel.

 • Enjoying Machu Picchu is quite an experience.
 But the challenge is greater when you come in a wheelchair so you will have to come with a companion.